 He has produced for the multi award-winning Tangram Theatre Company, with Fuente Ovejuna; for the Olivier Award winning playwright Grae Cleugh with Scottish Widows; and for another Olivier Award winning playwright, Jack Shepherd, with a revival of In Lambeth at Southwark Playhouse.
 In 2014 he directed Grae Cleugh’s Scottish Widows.
 Other directing projects include work for Spanish Theatre Company on their Hand in Hand event at Southwark Cathedral, as well as on their Dramatised Readings of Olvida los Tambores by Ana Diosdado at Southwark Playhouse and Nina at Canada Water Culture Space.

 Writing credits include the monologue Larisa, the sitcom episode Warthogs, and the play A Flame in Hero’s Tower.
 He is also a novelist, having completed The Thinker at the end of 2012.

 Enrique Munoz is a Lecturer at Rose Bruford College, London.
-He studied Drama at La Lavanderia Drama School and at Juan Codina Studio in Madrid, Spain.
-He has worked as an actor, director, and as a light, sound and set designer in many productions in Spain and Italy.
+He studied Drama at La Lavanderia Drama School, and at Juan Codina Studio in Madrid, Spain.
+He has worked as an actor, a director, and as a light, set and sound designer in the UK, Spain and Italy.

-Enrique has studied and worked in the UK, including an MA in Moving Image at Ravensbourne and Set Design at Central Saint Martins.
-He is currently exploring the use of new immersive technologies within the Performing Arts, and is excited to be working with Stolen Elephant Theatre on their newest venture.
+Enrique has an MA in Moving Image from Ravensbourne and studied Set Design at Central Saint Martins.
+He is currently exploring the use of new immersive technologies in the Performing Arts.
 For more information on his work, please visit his website.